-Bill Belichick Has Succinct Explanation For Patriots Defensive Success
+NESN

 New England Patriots head coach Bill Belichick won his 300th game Sunday against the Cleveland Browns and clearly has forgotten more about football than 99.9 percent of the population will ever know.

 Belichick’s defense is playing at historic levels so far this season and is on pace to set the record for fewest points allowed in a 16-game season.
-So, Belichick must have a lengthy explanation for why his defense is playing so great so far this season.
+So, Belichick must have a lengthy explanation for why his defense is playing so great.

 “Good players,” Belichick said Monday in a conference call.